 At Tongue-Tie Dental, we use the LightScalpel CO2 laser to provide lip and tongue-tie releases (frenectomies) to infants and children of all ages.
 Our advanced laser vaporizes tissue with incredibly high precision, leaving less adjacent tissue damage compared to other lasers.
 There is usually minimal to no bleeding, unlike when scissors or scalpels are used.

 Dr. Levy collaborates with Connecticut's best IBCLC's (lactation consultants), speech therapists, myofunctional therapists, and bodyworkers to provide the best results and achieve maximum improvement for your child.
 A successful tongue-tie release is dependent on many factors, and we want your child to have the best outcome.

 Dr. Jessica Levy is a pediatric dentist, who has been in practice in Fairfield County for over ten years.
 She is board-certified by the American Board of Pediatric Dentistry, and is confidently able to treat patients from birth to adulthood.
 She graduated from the University at Buffalo School of Dental Medicine, and also completed her pediatric dentistry specialty training there.
-She has taken extensive training and continuing education courses in airway, feeding development, and tongue-tie, including completing the Tongue-Tied Academy and Live Patient Course.
+She has taken extensive training and continuing education courses in airway, feeding development, and tongue-tie, She has completed The Breathe Institute's Breathe Course, the Tongue-Tied Academy, and Tongue-Tied Academy Live Patient Course.
 Her best training in infants and young children has come from her own children- her three-year-old son and five-year-old daughter.

 SIGNS OF TONGUE-TIE